joysn/leetcode/README.md

 40_combination_sum2.py - Given a collection of candidate numbers (candidates) and a target number (target), find all unique combinations in candidates where the candidate numbers sums to target.

+1365_count_number_smaller_than_current_num.py - How Many Numbers Are Smaller Than the Current Number